4.4 Pro Forma Adjustments

 which a registrant has adopted a new accounting principle (voluntarily

-or to reflect a new standard) that has not yet been adopted by an
+or to reflect adoption of a new standard) that has not yet been adopted

-acquiree or adopted as of a different date.
-In such circumstances, pro
+by an acquiree or adopted as of a different date.
+In such circumstances,

-forma financial information should be adjusted to conform the accounting
+pro forma financial information should be adjusted to conform the

-policies of the acquiree as if it had adopted the accounting principle
+accounting policies of the acquiree as if it had adopted the accounting

-at the same time and under the same transition method as the registrant.
+principle at the same time by using the same transition method as the

-The SEC staff has indicated that if a registrant adopts a new accounting
+registrant.
+The SEC staff has indicated that if a registrant adopts a

-standard as of a different date or under a different transition method
+new accounting standard as of a different date or by using a different

-than that of a significant acquiree, the registrant must conform the
+transition method than that of the acquiree, the registrant must conform

-acquiree’s date or method of adoption (or both) to its own in its pro
+the acquiree’s date or method of adoption (or both) to its own in its

 relief from this requirement.
 For more information, see Section 1.5.